-Engineering Education Service Center (EESC) Fall 2013 Poster Contest!
+Engineering Education Service Center (EESC) Spring 2014 Poster Contest!

-The theme for the EESC’s 2013 poster contest is Engineering Innovation.
-You may enter up to three times.
-Posters should be fun, motivational, and inspire students to pursue a degree in Engineering, Engineering Technology or any other STEM (Science, Technology, Engineering and Math) field.
+The EESC’s Spring 2014 poster contest will include four themes.
+You may enter any theme up to three times.
+Posters should be fun, motivational and inspire students to pursue a degree in STEM (Science, Technology, Engineering and Math).

 Winners will receive: